 Sitting down with Nandita Das, CFP®, associate professor of Finance at Delaware State University, and director of their CFP Board registered program, was invigorating.
 Nandita (or Professor Das - as her students call her) is a firecracker.
 She has forged trails for CFP education at Delaware State University and advocates for promoting diversity in the profession and teaching her students how to make others comfortable when engaging in any type of conversation.

 Nandita’s story is truly incredible.
 She has spent years working to establish the CFP Registered Program at Delaware State University.
 She also has founded her own financial planning firm, Das Financial Health, where she focuses on the unique financial challenges that immigrants face.
-If all of us are equally rich with the same 24 hours in a day, Nandita certainly is inspiring with how she uses hers to better herself, this industry, and the lives of her students.

 What You'll Learn: